bcowgill/mocha-dark/README.md

 ## Features

-In this release (version: 2.2.5) we simply provide a replacement for `mocha.css` and `mocha.js` with a dark color scheme for use in Mocha browser based tests.
+In this release (version: 2.2.5) we provide a replacement for `mocha.css` and `mocha.js` with a dark color scheme for use in Mocha browser based tests.
+* Contains both default (light) and dark scheme.
+* The user can make the page render dark on startup.
+* The user can toggle the scheme and have the setting remembered.

+## Issues
+* Remembering your color setting does not work for pages loaded from file:// because it uses a cookie.
+* The circular progress indicator does not update color scheme until the page is reloaded.

 ## Usage

-After installing *mocha-dark* you simply need to replace `mocha/mocha.css` with `mocha-dark/mocha.css` within any `*.html` testing files in your project.
+After installing *mocha-dark* you need to replace `mocha/mocha.css` with `mocha-dark/mocha.css` within any `*.html` testing files in your project.

 And `mocha/mocha.js` with `mocha-dark/mocha.js` within any `*.html` testing files or any `*.js` files you use to import `mocha.js` in your project.